GaiaFuture/CLM5_PPE_Emulator/README.md

 16. Are there multiple versions of the dataset?
 N/A

 ### METHODOLOGICAL INFORMATION
 17. Description of methods used for collection/generation of data:
-This Attributes and structures defined in this [notebook](https://github.com/GaiaFuture/Prototype/blob/main/Data_Generation_Data_Repo.ipynb) outlines the workflow utilized to generate the data in this repo.
+Attributes and structures defined in this [notebook](https://github.com/GaiaFuture/Prototype/blob/main/Data_Generation_Data_Repo.ipynb) outlines the workflow utilized to generate the data in this repo.
 It pulls functions from this [utils.py](https://github.com/GaiaFuture/Prototype/blob/main/utils.py) to execute the desired commands.
 Below we will look at the [utils](https://github.com/GaiaFuture/Prototype/blob/main/utils.py) functions that are not explicitly defined in the notebook. – General side note: if you decide to explore that Attributes and structures defined in this [notebook](https://github.com/GaiaFuture/Prototype/blob/main/Data_Generation_Data_Repo.ipynb) explaining how the data was made, you’ll notice you’ll be transported to another repo in this Organization:GaiaFuture.
 That’s our prototype playground!
 It’s a little messy because that’s where we spent the second half of this project tinkering.
+The official repository is https://github.com/GaiaFuture/CLM5_PPE_Emulator.

 2. Methods for processing the data: